Winter Park Express

-The Winter Park Express is a passenger train operated by Amtrak on winter weekends between Denver Union Station and Winter Park Resort, Colorado.
+The Winter Park Express is a seasonal passenger train service operated by Amtrak between Denver Union Station, Winter Park Resort, and Fraser, Colorado.
 The scenic 56 mi route uses the same line as the California Zephyr, climbing 4000 ft into the Front Range and passing through 30 tunnels—including the historic 6.2 mi Moffat Tunnel under the Continental Divide—before dropping passengers within 100 yd of Winter Park's ski lifts.
-Trains run on Friday, Saturday and Sunday from January to March.
+As of 2025, the Winter Park Express runs Thursday to Monday, January to March.

 The route, formerly known as the Ski Train was started by the Denver and Rio Grande Western Railroad (better known simply as the Rio Grande) when the ski area opened in 1940.
 Ansco Investment Company ran the Ski Train from 1988 to March 2009, when service was canceled due to mounting costs.
 Amtrak revived the route in January 2017, after several sold-out special event trains in 2015 showed popular demand.
+In 2025, more than 41,000 riders made use of the system during the 3-month seasonal service.